 Bottle or drink BUT BE SURE AND RESERVE SOME K-TEA TO USE AS STARTER TEA FOR YOUR NEXT BATCH, EACH TIME.

 **You can store in fridge to slow further fermentation after the brew is done.
 Even though the mushrooms are out, it will still continue to ferment slowly and develop dead yeast cell strings (see FAQ below).
 So be aware of that.
 It may need straining before you drink, every time.

-**If you don’t have bottling equipment, just store already prepared k-tea in glass jars with tight mason jar lid (NOT in the fridge since you want it room temp to develop fizz), and after about 10 days it will be a lot more bubbly, it will fizz like beer when you pour it!
-You'll see!
-It is SOOOO much better that way.
-Absolutely perfect, natural soda!
-Bottle even longer, and you will get more fizz.
+**If you don’t have bottling equipment, just store already prepared k-tea in glass jars with tight mason jar lid (NOT in the fridge since you want it room temp to develop fizz), and after about 10 days it will be a lot more bubbly.
+You may not see the fizz until you actually pour the tea.
 You must use an airtight jar such as a mason jar to get this effect.
-We sell these separately in our store if you are interested.
-Be sure and replace the seal every now and then.
-The mason jar lids do lose their suction after many times of use.
-We store ours out of the fridge and serve over ice, replacing the lid and in it goes back into the pantry until next serving!

 **Also, try adding chunks of fresh ginger or a vanilla bean cut in half while it is brewing.
 Those are our two favorite varieties of kombucha.
 Very yummy!
 You can also add these during the bottling period.
 Also, you can add fruits such as berries but do this after harvesting and while bottling.